 First, the name of my blog came from the song Boricua En La Luna by Roy Brown.
 I love the song!
-It is an unofficial anthem to all of us that live outside Puerto Rico as well as those that feel Boricuas even if they were born somewhere else.
-The main message of this song is that we are so proud of our culture and heritage that we call ourselves borincanos even if we are born on the Moon.
+It is an unofficial anthem to all of us that live outside Puerto Rico (a.k.a la diaspora).
 The Puerto Rican diaspora is growing more and more again.
 It is mostly due to the economic situation of Puerto Rico.
-We, once more, leave our roots and families behind to look for opportunities somewhere else.
-We take our culture and our love for Puerto Rico wherever we go and try to recreate the little pleasures that remind us of our homeland.
+We leave our roots and families behind to look for opportunities outside the island.
+In that process, we take our culture and small comforts that bring us closer to Puerto Rico while abroad.

 This blog is my way to honor and preserve my culture and share my experiences.
 I moved to Houston in 2008.
 While I love BBQ and Tex-Mex, I missed my comfort foods and the warmth of my people.
 As time went by, I started finding more options that made me feel welcomed here.